NBA Rumors: Ty Lawson Reportedly Hoping For Roster Spot With New Orleans Pelicans

-After doing what many once-productive NBA players do as their careers slow down and playing most of the 2017-18 season in the Chinese Basketball Association, Ty Lawson appears to be hoping for a more regular role back home in the U.S., as reports suggest he recently worked out for the New Orleans Pelicans.
+After doing what many once-productive NBA players do as their careers slow down by playing most of the 2017-18 season in the Chinese Basketball Association, Ty Lawson appears to be hoping for a more regular role back home in the U.S., as reports suggest he recently worked out for the New Orleans Pelicans.

 Citing a tweet from Hoops Hype’s Alex Kennedy, the Sporting News wrote that Lawson was one of two players who worked out with the Pelicans earlier this week in hopes of earning a roster spot with the team.
 Tyrone Wallace, who had most recently played shooting guard and small forward for the Los Angeles Clippers, was the other player mentioned by Kennedy in his tweet.
 He averaged 9.7 points in 30 games for the Clippers as a rookie in the 2017-18 NBA season.

 Despite once being a regular starter at point guard, Ty Lawson had his share of off-court issues in nine seasons playing in the NBA, according to Sporting News.
 Originally a first-round pick out of the University of North Carolina, Lawson enjoyed his greatest successes in the league playing for the Denver Nuggets, where he held a starting job for much of 2010 to 2015.
-According to his Basketball-Reference player page, the 30-year-old Lawson had his best season in 2013-14, where he averaged 17.6 points and 8.8 assists for the Nuggets.
+According to his Basketball Reference player page, the 30-year-old Lawson had his best season in 2013-14, where he averaged 17.6 points and 8.8 assists for the Nuggets.

 Tyrone Wallace and Ty Lawson work out with the #Pelicans.https://t.co/YNgImmstyo